eXceed 3rd: Jade Penetrate Black Package

 - 0 % positive mentions

-While the emotional impact of the game is generally well-received, some users feel that the story lacks depth and excitement, particularly when compared to its predecessor.
+The emotional aspect of the game is generally well-received, though some players find the story lacking in depth and excitement compared to its predecessor, which diminishes the overall emotional impact.